 Jorgensen reports she has been dealing with pain from the injury for some time.
 She tried PRP (platelet-rich plasma) injections and cortisone shots, but was never pain-free for long, and the decision was made to have the surgery.

-The injury has been linked to wearing high heels (not likely a factor in Jorgensen’s case) but is generally termed idiopathic, meaning it can crop up in anyone without any obvious cause.
+The injury has been linked to wearing high heels (not likely a significant factor in either case) but is generally termed idiopathic, meaning it can crop up in anyone without any obvious cause.

 Jorgensen reports that this is the first chronic injury she has had to deal with in her careers as a triathlete and runner.
 (Jorgensen won gold in the 2016 Olympic triathlon, and ran her professional marathon debut at Chicago last October, where she finished in 11th place in 2:36.)